Jason-Wall/lighthouse-notes/week01.md

 node <filename.js> arg1 arg2 [etc.]
 ```
  Refer to those arguments using ```process.argv```\
-This returns an array containing the file location, and name in index 0 and 1.\
+This returns an array containing the file location, and name in index 0 and 1 **as strings!**

 Use ```<array>.slice(2)``` to remove the first two elements.